iobis/manual/common_formatissues.md

 ![](images/coordinate_conversion.png){width=60%}

-The [Map Tool tutorial video](LINK) also reviews use of the coordinate conversion tool.
+The [Map Tool tutorial](access#mapper.html) also reviews use of the coordinate conversion tool.

 If your coordinates are in UTMs, then coordinate conversion can be a bit trickier.
 We suggest using the following [conversion tool](http://rcn.montana.edu/resources/Converter.aspx) to convert from UTM to decimal degrees.
 Note it is very important to ensure you have the correct UTM zone, otherwise the coordinate conversion will be incorrect.
 You can use this [ArcGIS map tool](https://www.arcgis.com/apps/View/index.html?appid=7fa64a25efd0420896c3336dc2238475) to visually confirm UTM zones.